AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 * The line between nodes

 * Multiple lines between nodes

+To delete objects in Journey canvas:

+1. Select one or more nodes that you want to delete, then right-click one of the selected nodes.

+   Or

+   Select one or more lines between 2 nodes that you want to delete, then right-click one of the selected lines.

+1. Select [!UICONTROL **Delete**].

 <!-- Delete this after I decide I don't want to do it this way.
 Will probably use sections like I hav above.